Thiazide: Mechanism of action

 Thiazide diuretics control hypertension in part by inhibiting reabsorption of sodium (Na+) and chloride (Cl−) ions from the distal convoluted tubules in the kidneys by blocking the thiazide-sensitive Na+-Cl− symporter.
-The term "thiazide" is also often used for drugs with a similar action that do not have the thiazide chemical structure, such as chlorthalidone and metolazone.
-These agents are more properly termed thiazide-like diuretics.
+The term "thiazide" is also often used for drugs with a similar action that do not have the thiazide chemical structure, such as chlorthalidone, metolazone and indapamide.
+These agents are more properly termed thiazide-like diuretic.

+The membrane-associated phospholipase NAPE-PLD (N-acyl phosphatidylethanolamine-specific phospholipase D) of the endocannabinoid system is a renal and extrarenal target of "thiazide-type" (e.g., hydrochlorothiazide) and "thiazide-like" diuretics (e.g., chlorthalidone and indapamide).
+NAPE-PLD accounts for both their acute (diuresis and accompanying decrease of plasma volume) and chronic (reduction of arterial pressure through vascular dilation) therapeutic effects.

 Thiazide diuretics also increase calcium reabsorption at the distal tubule.
 By lowering the sodium concentration in the tubule epithelial cells, thiazides indirectly increase the activity of the basolateral Na+/Ca2+ antiporter to maintain intracellular Na+ level, facilitating Ca2+ to leave the epithelial cells into the renal interstitium.
 Thus, intracellular Ca2+ concentration is decreased, which allows more Ca2+ from the lumen of the tubules to enter epithelial cells via apical Ca2+-selective channels (TRPV5).
 In other words, less Ca2+ in the cell increases the driving force for reabsorption from the lumen.

 Thiazides are also thought to increase the reabsorption of Ca2+ by a mechanism involving the reabsorption of sodium and calcium in the proximal tubule in response to sodium depletion.
 Some of this response is due to augmentation of the action of parathyroid hormone.